Jackson’s jumper gives Clippers 100-98 win over Pistons

+DETROIT (AP) — Reggie Jackson and Luke Kennard both spoke highly of their time in Detroit.

+Small consolation for the Pistons after those two led the undermanned Los Angeles Clippers to a remarkable victory in Motown.

-DETROIT (AP) — Reggie Jackson sank a jumper with 2.3 seconds left against his former team, giving the Los Angeles Clippers their seventh straight victory, 100-98 over the Detroit Pistons on Wednesday night.
+Jackson sank a jumper with 2.3 seconds left against his former team, giving the Clippers their seventh straight victory, 100-98 over Detroit on Wednesday night.
 The Clippers rallied from an 11-point deficit in the fourth quarter despite playing without several key players.

 Kawhi Leonard, Paul George, Serge Ibaka, Patrick Beverley and Marcus Morris were all out for Los Angeles.

+“We have a deep team,” Kennard said.
+“We’ve got guys that can play.”

 The Clippers trailed by five in the final minute, but Terance Mann made it 98-95 with a dunk, and after Detroit’s Jerami Grant turned the ball over near midcourt, Jackson connected from 3-point range to tie it with 19.0 seconds left.